Cullen skink is a popular hearty thick, rich and creamy soup from Scotland, made with smoked haddock, potatoes, leeks and milk.

 Cullen skink takes its name from the coastal town of Cullen on the northeast coast of Scotland where it is known as a hearty fisherman’s soup.

-Originally the soup was made using a knuckle of beef and skink was the Scottish term for this, however in the 1980’s, beef was eventually replaced with smoked haddock due to cost and the plentiful supply of haddock in the region but the term skink remained.
+It was not till the 1980’s that beef was eventually replaced with smoked haddock due to the cheaper and more plentiful supply of haddock in the region, however the name skink remained.

-This local speciality has now become so popular it ranks as one of Scotland’s most famous dishes.
+This local speciality became so popular it ranks as one of Scotland’s most famous dishes.

-It is a perfect starter for entertaining as it is so quick and easy to make (ready in just under 30 minutes), and can be prepared several hours in advance allowing the flavours to develop even further (see below).
+This tasty fish soup is a perfect starter for entertaining as it is so quick and easy to make (ready in just under 30 minutes).
+It can be prepared several hours in advance allowing the flavours to develop even further (see how to make it ahead below).

 Wondering what to serve with cullen skink?
 Try it with some warm crusty bread topped with our tangy cavolo nero, or our yummy braised savoy cabbage.